Total Credits: 1.5 including 1.5 Category II CEs

 Transgender Day of Visibility is a time to celebrate transgender people and to raise awareness of discrimination faced by transgender people worldwide, as well as an opportunity to celebrate their contributions to society.
 Transgender people have always been part of the social work workforce and continue to make meaningful contributions to our profession and to society at large.
 This educational session will provide attendees with an opportunity to hear from a panel of transgender social workers that will share their insights, lived experiences, and the transformative power of visibility within the profession.

-Lee Westgate, MBA, MSW, LCSW-C is a board approved clinical supervisor in the state of Maryland.
-He obtained his Masters in Social Work at the University of Maryland, School of Social Work and a Masters in Business Administration with a focus on Leadership and Management at the University of Baltimore.
-He currently serves as a Clinical Instructor at the University of Maryland, School of Social Work.
-He has participated in a CSWE-sponsored National Trauma Task Force work-group that focused on the intersection of ethics and trauma-informed practice.
+Lee Westgate, MBA, MSW, LCSW-C is a board-approved clinical supervisor in the state of Maryland.
+He obtained his Master of Social Work at the University of Maryland School of Social Work and a Master of Business Administration with a focus on Leadership and Management at the University of Baltimore.
+He currently serves as a Clinical Instructor at the University of Maryland School of Social Work.
+He has participated in a CSWE-sponsored National Trauma Task Force workgroup that focused on the intersection of ethics and trauma-informed practice.
 Additionally, he was awarded an immersion fellowship through Boston University to study addiction and behavioral health.
 Teaching is of central importance to Lee.
-As a faculty member in the University of MD, School of Social Work’s graduate program he has received numerous teaching awards including the Exemplary Faculty Member of the Year Award along with the Dean’s Teaching Award for several consecutive semesters.
+As a faculty member in the University of Maryland School of Social Work’s graduate program he has received numerous teaching awards, including the Exemplary Faculty Member of the Year Award along with the Dean’s Teaching Award for several consecutive semesters.

 Nia Clark (she/ her/ hers) As a transgender youth of color who spent most of her childhood in foster care, Nia Clark consistently struggled to find acceptance and support from the adults around her.
 While most would understandably distance themselves from such rejection and intolerance, Nia has spent over a decade changing the system from within as a child welfare consultant, direct care counselor, trainer, and LGBTQ youth advocate.
 From 2015-2017, Nia was the Mentoring Coordinator at LifeWorks, the youth development and mentorship program at the Los Angeles LGBT Center.
 In her role, she matched over 200 LGBTQ+ youth with adult mentors.
 In 2016 she served as consulting producer of the Emmy-nominated MTV documentary, ”Transformation,” a film featuring herself and six trans & gender-diverse youth navigating through their identities.
 Nia is currently a trainer for the Human Rights Campaign’s All Children – All Families Project, an initiative that provides a framework for child welfare agencies to achieve safety, permanency, and well-being by improving their practice with queer youth.
 Thoroughly impressed by Clark’s hard work and extensive background in child welfare, Big Brothers Big Sisters of America (BBBSA) enlisted her help in launching a three-year national pilot project to provide more inclusive mentoring services and resources to thousands of LGBTQ youth across America.
 She has trained more than 20 BBBS sites including Seattle, Denver, Indianapolis, Louisville, and Washington D.C.
 Nia is a social work major at California State University, Los Angeles.
 She plans to obtain her MSW and become a social work professor, so she can continue teaching adults to affirm and support LGBTQ youth in systems of care.